RadiantLabs/microgrid-appliance-analysis/README.md

     - OPEX

 - Color columns based on if they are calculated or if they are for the appliance
+- Split out Jupyter notebooks into their own repo
 - Then have another computed function that takes a loaded appliance and inserts it into the HOMER file.
 Or do I just update the homerKeyOrder so the \_cellRenderer pulls from the appliance file based on hour index?
 - Parse date and reformat
 - add kw and grain throughput based on factors